GrassRootsCrypto/GrassRootsCrypto.github.io/_pages/About.md

 GrassRoots Crypto aims to explain what you need to know using common relatable examples.
 Check out my video series avaliable on Youtube.

 ---
 All sessions are by booking only, please contact me via Twitter/Telegram to enquire about bookings.
-GrassRoots Crypto is located in Darwin and works with <a href="https://blockchaindarwin.com/">  Blockchain Darwin </a> to run weekly Blockchain/Crypto meet ups.
 In this modern world, training and consulting can happen in any location - just ask.

 ## About Me
-I have over 15 years experience in the IT industry, with over 2 years experience in the Blockchain / Crypto space.
-Over this time I have attended seminars, read books, undertaken courses and presented at the Australian Computer Society on Blockchain with a Blockchain Darwin colleague.
+I have over 15 years experience in the IT industry, with over 3 years experience in the Blockchain / Crypto space.
+Over this time I have attended seminars, read books, undertaken courses and presented.
+Currently I am deep in the mulit-chain Defi space.

-I have a very good understanding of Bitcoin, played in the Ethereum Defi space using UniSwap, Compound, mStable and Balancer and keeped any eye on the industry.
+I have a very good understanding of Bitcoin, played in the Ethereum Defi space using UniSwap, Compound, mStable and Balancer and keep an eye on the industry.
 I started by testing THORChain's BepSwap interface during testnet then decided to run a testnode for myself - just to lean had have some fun.

 I am here to give you the information you need to know to make the best decisions for yourself.